kinkel-ralf/whisper/README.md

 3. English words might not be ideal for learning speaking, there is the International Phonetic Alphabet (IPA) which I think is more promising, as you have perfect alignment there between how words are written and pronounced.
 I think a character level IPA speech-to-text model would be ideal for this learning purpose.

-Some changes were made to make it fit better.
+Some changes were made to make Whisper fit the pronouncation training task better.

 ## Changes
 Core functionality: The _main_loop in decoding.py checks if the no_speech_prob is < 0.4 (current threshold), if that is the case, it then accumulates tokens (accumulation with lower_case and removing spaces) to output probabilities of the top 5.
 It also kicks out empty tokens or special tokens like "|start_of_recording|".